cleebp/csc-522-team5/README.md

 ## How to Run

-First you need to run `preprocess.py` in order to produce `muchdata-50-50-20.py`.
-Once you have built `muchdata-50-50-20.py` you can run `conv_nn.py`.
+First you need to run `preprocess.py` in order to produce `processed_data.npy`.
+Once you have built `processed_data.npy` you can run `cnn.py`.
 If you have the option to use tensorflow on your GPU everything will run MUCH faster.
-It takes ~320 seconds to run `conv_nn.py` with 10 epochs on a GTX 1070 with 8.00GiB of ram and a memory clock rate of 1.7715 GHz.
+It takes ~320 seconds to run `cnn.py` with 10 epochs on a GTX 1070 with 8.00GiB of ram and a memory clock rate of 1.7715 GHz.

 ## Results